 Any campus job is automatically eligible for you to earn your federal work-study allotment, even if the job posting makes no mention of work-study.
 No additional paperwork is required.

-Off-campus jobs must be with non-profit or not-for-profit organizations in the city of Madison.
+Off-campus jobs must be with an eligible non-profit, local municipality, or small business in the city of Madison.
 Additional paperwork will be required if you choose an off-campus position; contact the Student Employment team if you have questions on a particular job.